 Study Abroad and Worldwide Coverage

-Premier Plan provides worldwide coverage.
+Premier Plan provides worldwide coverage with a national PPO network that offers deep discounts for medical, pharmaceutical, and mental health services.
 Georgetown University students in Study Abroad programs have an additional overseas policy to cover medical treatment rendered outside of the United States.
 The Study Abroad overseas policy will not be accepted as the only "other insurance" for purposes of meeting the waiver requirement to decline the Premier Plan.
 Because the additional overseas policy enhances the Premier Plan's overseas coverage, students are encouraged to maintain enrollment in both plans.

 The Georgetown University Student Health Center (SHC) charges students for visits.
 Health insurance plans may provide limited benefits due to high deductibles, which may be insufficient for the needs of a student.
 Students often live, study, and socialize within a confined community of peers.
 Lower deductibles allow access to care necessary to respond to contagious colds and flu thus minimizing disruption to their studies.
 Parents and students should make certain that their deductibles and coinsurance would not preclude them from obtaining appropriate health care services.

 Dual Coverage Under the Premier Plan and Another Plan

 You may want to remain covered under your current plan and purchase this Plan.
 However, this Plan would not necessarily be your primary plan.
 This Plan coordinates benefits with other plans to determine which plan pays first.
 Refer to the Coordination of Benefits explanation in the Premier Plan Certificate of Coverage, if you wish to be covered under this Plan and another.